gexahedron/graceful-labeling/beta_plus_seq/notes2024.md

 TODO: ? bijection between beta and seq labelings
-    TODO: number of sequential labelings for all graphs (not only trees) with n vertices is equal to n!
+    TODO: number of sequential labelings for all graphs (not only trees) with n vertices is equal to (n-1)!
         TODO: prove using Wilf-Zeilberger method
             or just prove it recursively
-    TODO: is it actually the same set of graphs? for n=1,2,3 this is true
+    DONE: is it actually the same set of graphs? for n=2,3,4 this is true
+        no, breaks on n=5

 TODO: is beta+seq equal to intersection of them both?